Sleepwalkerqwe/GoTours/README.md

 </p>

 ---
+## 💡 Project Origin & My Contributions

+This project is based on the advanced backend architecture from Jonas Schmedtmann's Node.js curriculum ("Natours").
+While the core concept serves as an educational foundation, I have gone beyond the tutorial code to treat this as a **production-ready product**.

+**My focus was on taking the code from "local environment" to "real world usage":**

+* **Production Deployment:** Unlike the course setup, I successfully deployed and configured the app on **Render**, handling environment variables and production database connections.
+* **Professional Documentation:** I created comprehensive [Postman API Documentation](https://documenter.getpostman.com/view/39911722/2sAYQiATE5) with example requests/responses, making the API easy to consume for frontend developers.
+* **Code Ownership:** I have deeply analyzed and refactored parts of the logic to ensure a full understanding of the MVC pattern, JWT security flow, and Stripe payment integration.

 ## 📌 About the Project

 **GoTours** is a full-stack tour booking platform with a strong focus on a production-ready backend and a well-documented REST API.